syarul/keet/README.md

 ## Hierarchal delegation

-To mount multiple Javascript objects that inherit properties from another object you could use ```Keet.prototype.cluster```
+To mount multiple Javascript objects that inherit properties from another object, use ```Keet.prototype.cluster```

 ```javascript
 const first = {